laureenas/anagram/README.md

 The application is based on `connextion` wrapper over Flask framework.
 Persistent SQLite wrapped with SQLAlchemy is used for storage which should be enough for the POC scope.
 Date model is based on anagram map: letters in each word are counted and their count is noted in a letter 'map' (see swagger_server/services/models.py).

 Full disclosure: The initial application boilerplate was generated in Swagger-frist manner.
-Swagger definitions were created in swagger.io SAAS and auto-generated boilerplate was exported (hence the name `swagger_server` of the server root folder).
+Swagger definitions were created in [swagger.io](https://editor-next.swagger.io/) SAAS and auto-generated boilerplat e was exported (hence the name `swagger_server` of the server root folder).
 This was to experiment with Swagger-definition-first toolings out there.
 This turned out to be not a very productive choice, however.
 Generated server boilerplate was trimmed, mangled, and augmented.
 The original boilerplate can bee found under `/homework_task/boilerplate_generation/python-flask-server-generated.zip`.
-Detailed list of changes to the boilerplate presented in commit 3f71d686c7d8a60e3cf1b84b084660940946a762.
+Detailed list of changes to the boilerplate presented in this [commit](https://github.com/laureenas/anagram/commit/3f71d686c7d8a60e3cf1b84b084660940946a762).
 In the end, the `connextion` wrapper was used only for input/output validation based on definitions in swagger/swagger.yaml and for the Swagger UI that comes for free.

 ## Requirements
-Make, virtualenv, python (tested on v 3.10).
+`Make`, `virtualenv`, `python3` (tested on v 3.10).

 ## Usage
 To run the server, please execute the following from the root directory: